rnakato/DROMPAplus/docs/content/drompa/PCSHARP.rst

            --chr 1

 where ``--scale_ratio`` and ``--scale_pvalue`` options change the maximum values for the y axis of the corresponding lines.
+In p-value lines ("ChIP internal" and "ChIP/Input enrichment"), regions in which the p-value exceeds the threshold are highlighted in red.

 .. image:: img/drompa_pvalue.jpg
    :width: 600px